 1. Entries must be postmarked no later than August 30, 2014.

-2. In order to be eligible for the Narrative or Documentary Feature Competition, films must be the first or second feature effort of the director, never have screened before in Texas, Oklahoma, New Mexico, Arkansas or Louisiana.
+2. In order to be eligible for the Narrative or Documentary Feature Competition, films must never have screened before in Dallas, Fort Worth, or the surrounding areas.

 3. Entrants must submit a DVD viewing copy for consideration if they are not submitting via secure online screener.

 4. Entry forms and payment will not be processed without an accompanying DVD or attached secure online screener.

 5. All entries must be in English or contain English subtitles or be dubbed in English (unless special arrangements have been made with festival).

 6. Please attach WAB four-digit number when submitting with DVD.